yiqunchen/debias-llm-as-a-judge/README.md

 When using large language models (LLMs) as classifiers to estimate the prevalence of some outcome in a population, the LLM's imperfect accuracy introduces bias.
 This package provides simulation tools and estimators to study and correct for this measurement error.

-We compare three main approaches:
+We compare five main approaches:

 1. **Measurement Error Correction**: Classical approach using the Rogan-Gladen estimator, which corrects for misclassification using estimated sensitivity (q1) and specificity (q0) from a calibration sample.